 Guardrails

-Every message you send to the assistant — and every response it produces — passes through guardrails.
-They block prompt-injection and abuse, keep sensitive data from leaking, and keep the assistant focused on OpenTelemetry.
-If a guardrail trips, you get a safe message explaining how to rephrase, rather than an unsafe result.
+Every message you send to the assistant, and every response it returns, passes through guardrails.
+Guardrails block prompt injection and abuse, keep sensitive data out of requests and responses, and keep the assistant focused on OpenTelemetry.
+When a guardrail is triggered, the assistant returns a safe message and asks you to rephrase.

 Input guardrails